EMIGRATION

 Allisstone, grandson of Annie and William Allisstone, went to live in the

-jungles of South America, sometime in the 20th century, and married
+jungles of South America, sometime in the 20th century, and married there.
+At

-his occupation and if he has descendants there.
+settled, his occupation and if he has descendants there.

 (BwB) Blanche Wormall (b. about 1890), a

 granddaughter Maria (Gaymore) and John Elliot Sayer sailed to Canada aboard SS Lake Manitoba.
-She joined the colony
+She joined the colony founded by Rev. Isaac

-founded by Rev. Isaac Montgomery Barr, near Llloydminster, Manitoba.
-It is believed she
+Montgomery Barr, near Llloydminster, Manitoba.
+It is

-married there.
-Note: Blanche was Jock
+believed she returned to England eventually, and married there.
+Note: Blanche was Jock Steele Lewes’

-Steele Lewes’ third-cousin once removed, (see War Service)
+third-cousin once removed, (see War Service)

-(Unidentified) It is believed that Alfred Barcham, and perhaps his wife Katie A. (Stillwell) emigrated to Canada sometime before
+(Unidentified) It is believed that Alfred Barcham, and perhaps his wife Katie A. (Stillwell) emigrated to Canada

-aged 24, married William F. Ryland at Belleville, Hastings County, Ontario, on July 18, 1921, and Katie Barcham was one of the
+Belleville, Hastings County, Ontario, on July 18, 1921, and Katie Barcham was

-family tree to which Alfred belongs: he may have been born in Norwich, England in Q3, 1881, but we
+the family tree to which Alfred belongs: he may have been born in Norwich,

-need to see his birth certificate.
+England in Q3, 1881, but we need to see his birth certificate.

 (JnJ) Frank Allisstone

 Juler (1880–1963) went to Canada when he was 18.
-He
+He went back to England

-1910, then returned to Canada with his wife.
-It
+where he married in 1910, then returned to Canada with his wife.
+It is not

-descendants are living in Canada at present.
+living in Canada at present.

 (JnJ) Joyce Juler,